AltaServices/TastyLoader/README.md

 </plugin>
 ```

-download the .bat file and put it in the project base folder
+download the loader.bat file and put it in the project base folder